opsgang/libs/bash/std/functions.md

 ### d()

-prints DEBUG msg (STDERR) with context prefix
+prints DEBUG msg (STDERR) with context prefix.

 Caller can pass multiple quoted strings as each line of the msg.
 _\n_ within a str is also treated as newline.